top of page

 Sara studied music at Berklee College of Music in Boston with her focus being songwriting and music education.
 She has produced and recorded five original adult contemporary folk/pop CD's and has toured all over the world playing music at festivals and schools.

-Sara has lived in Boston, Japan and Switzerland.
-Awards - Parents Choice Award for her CD Building Blocks, Massachusetts Cultural Council Creative Teacher Partner 2005, NACA College Coffeehouse Performer of the Year Finalist 2000, Boston Music Award Nomination for Best Folk Rock Band 1999, Acoustic Underground Finalist 1995, Berklee College of Music Scholarship 1987 - 1991
+Sara's Awards: Parents Choice Award for her CD Building Blocks, Massachusetts Cultural Council Creative Teacher Partner 2005, NACA College Coffeehouse Performer of the Year Finalist 2000, Boston Music Award Nomination for Best Folk Rock Band 1999, Acoustic Underground Finalist 1995, Berklee College of Music Scholarship 1987 - 1991

-Sara's Instruments - Trumpet, Guitar, Percussion, Voice and Piano.
+Sara's Instruments: Trumpet, Guitar, Percussion, Voice, Piano

 Skuli Thorsteinsson